The Coal Loader, on the western side of Waverton peninsula, is a special site where many paths of history intersect.

 Do you have a passion for history or sustainability?
 Then join our volunteer guide program!

 We are looking for enthusiastic volunteers to guide free tours of this historic site.
-Click here to apply or phone 9936 8100 for more information.
+Call us on 9936 8100 for more information.